Hamodebu50/Hive-To-Dollar-Sign-Addon/README.md

 It also changes the phrase "Hive Rewards" present in the hover box to "Dollars."
 This is done via a MutationObserver, which listens for any additions or deletions to any of the elements of the webpage

+In addition, it provides a quality of life feature that breaks down the potential payout to both HBD and HIVE inside the hover box, estimating what both the author and the curator(s) will eventually receive.

 Since a hover box is an element that only appears when the mouse hovers above the icon, the MutationObserver intercepts that signal, then executes the code exactly 1 millisecond later.